 Shopping for a car is overwhelming.
 Not only must we choose between new or used, decide on a make and model, and sort through safety features and trim packages, but then we need to decide how to pay for it.
 If you’ve got the cash to pay for your car in full up front, it...
 Read More

+[DISCLOSURE: Cards from our partners are mentioned below.]
 Making the last payment on a car loan is a great accomplishment and, for most of us, a welcome relief.
 But with the end of that era comes another: life as the owner of a car – “free and clear.”
-Most people finance their vehicle for five years, said banker Deric Poldberg from American National...
+Most people finance their vehicle for five years,...
 Read More

 Speeding tickets: the source of stress and financial setbacks (fines, points, insurance increases), occasional bragging rights (ever gotten out of a speeding ticket… as the passenger?) and enduring myths.
 Here, we suss out the truth around some common speeding ticket assertions.
 1. You Can’t Successfully Fight a Speeding Ticket in Court Verdict: False We’re not...
 Read More

 When searching for an auto insurance policy, there are things we expect will impact our rates: demographic details like age, home address, even credit score.
 But in the world of car insurance, there are still surprises, believe it or not.
 Below, you’ll find the top seven most surprising things that can impact your car insurance rates,...
 Read More

 Some traffic incidents cause heart pounding reactions, like stolen cars, car crashes, and near-misses.
 Unsurprisingly, hit-and-runs can be one of the most upsetting.
 When a driver hits a pedestrian, property or another car, or causes a collision, and then either flees the scene or doesn’t provide truthful information, it’s a hit-and-run.
 In these scenarios, information...
 Read More